nios-students/docs/wiki/FAQ'S.md

 Ans: First, chill—it’s not a big deal if this has happened to you.
 Let’s confirm:

 1. **Log on to your dashboard:**
-   Scroll down and click on the "`👁️ View`" button.
-At the top, you’ll see “PCP details 2021-22” (ignore that—it’s a bug).
+   Scroll down and click on the `👁️ View` button.
+At the top, you’ll see “PCP details 2021-22” (ignore that it’s a bug).
 There should be a table below.
 By the way, these PCPs are the non-important ones (i.e., 30 classes).
-If you see “No record found,” that means your study centre is not affiliated with NIOS.
-   *How do you know?
-Because I'm God—yes, I’m serious!
-Read the note at the end.*
+If you see “No record found,” that means your study centre is not affiliated with NIOS. *How do you know?
+Because I'm God—yes.*

 2. **Visit the centre in person.**